Art-of-Coding/bus/README.md

 ### bus.setPattern (label: string, pattern: string): Bus

 Set a topic pattern with the given label.
-When set, a `pattern` can be referenced by using is `label`.
+When set, a `pattern` can be referenced by using its `label`.
 For more on topic patterns, [see the mqtt-regex readme](https://github.com/RangerMauve/mqtt-regex/blob/master/README.md#api).

 * This method will throw if the label already exists or the pattern is invalid
 * This method returns the bus instance, so calls can be chained